Built for B2B teams that win or lose on RFQ response speed

 Yes.
 A team can paste or forward a sample RFQ to see extraction, quote preparation, and buyer research before connecting a live inbox.

-What does the Premium plan add?
+What does the Intelligence plan add?

-Premium adds company-level buyer profiles, source links, priority scoring, buyer-fit notes, deal context, and risk flags beside the RFQ.
+Intelligence adds company-level buyer profiles, source links, priority scoring, buyer-fit notes, deal context, and risk flags beside the RFQ.

 What is required to go live?